'Philosophy is [insert negative statement].'

 ‘Philosophy is gibberish and nonsense’

 Let’s imagine that teleportation for space travels becomes a common thing, and that you decide to go on an Easter holiday to a faraway galaxy with your family.
 After teleporting, you end up on planet Uddas Battor, renowned for their types of space beers and Grakx hunting spots.
 Upon arrival, you face a challenge: the Battorians speak battorish, and you cannot make sense of it.
 However strong you focus on each syllable they utter, this all sounds incoherent to you.
 What would you conclude?
 Probably that they simply speak a different language, with different terms and concepts, and that you are not able to understand them.

 In the same way, if you pick up a philosophical book or try to engage in a philosophical discussion, you would struggle to make head or tail of the debate.
-Of course, philosophy is not a different language entirely — most of the terms used are similar to the ones you use daily —, but they might differ strongly from yours in their meaning due to their historical usage, and a common ancestry of ideas and debates might be required to understand why the exchange focuses on a specific point.
+Of course, philosophy is not a different language entirely — most of the terms used are identical to the ones you use daily —, but they might differ from their usual meaning.
+Often, knowledge of the history of ideas and their debates is required to understand why philosophers focus on seemingly superfluous details.

 ‘We should turn to science which is evidence based’

 Do electrons exist?
 What about unicorns?
 How do we ‘know’ that one exists, but not the other?
 Maybe we can say that electrons exist because we can set up experiments to find electrons, but we haven’t seen any unicorns yet.
 The problem is that we haven’t seen electrons either, because they are far too small to interact with visible light.
 What we actually did — many, many times — is see the effects that some kind of entity causes in certain conditions.
-We called those entities ‘electrons’ and have a coherent overall system (which includes electrons) to explain how physics works.
+We called those entities ‘electrons’ and have a coherent overall system (which includes them) to explain how physics works.

 The mind-bending consequence of this view is that ghosts — and anything else really — might exist.
 Their status as existing entity is just pending on a new, better scientific theory.
 Here is another challenge faced by supporters of this view: it is unclear which science we should consider when making ontological claims.
 Do markets exist, as economics state?
 What about depression, as psychology does?
 Or should everything be reduced to physics — where only basic atoms and fields, rather than say tables, exist?
+One of philosophy’s aim is to identify those challenges and think through their consequences.

 Science and philosophy are not rivals.
 They are, and have always been, entangled.